xuan25/VTube-IFacial-Link/README.md

 4. Launch both VtubeStudio on your PC and iFacialMocap on your iPhone.
 5. Make sure the `VTube Studio API` is enabled, where the port should be 8001.
 6. Launch the Bridging Plugin by command `python main.py -c <iPhone's IP Address>`, where `<iPhone's IP Address>` is the address shown in the iFacialMocap.
 7. You should see a window showing all of the captured parameters and VtubeStudio should detect the plugin.

+# Acknowledgment

+The model in screenshots is created by [猫旦那](https://www.bilibili.com/video/BV1yo4y1f7Xe)